pabloriera/pabloriera.github.io/about.md

   About
 </div>

-PhD Pablo E. Riera (Buenos Aires, Argentina -1984)

-Researcher, musician, coder and teacher.
-Holds a Phd in Physical Sciences and is currently a postdoct at Sensorimotor Dynamics Laboratory of National University of Quilmes working working on human time intervals production.

-He has done work on voice and timbre perception, auditory system modeling, musical acoustics, hydrology and photonic crystals.
-He studied neuroscience and high performance computing at Instituto Balseiro.

-He directs the Spacetime Cartography and Sound Art research project at the National University of Quilmes together with Hernán Kerlleñevic where they developed musical performances using neural networks and real-time electroencephalography.

-He studied theater at Ricardo Bartis' study and with Daniel Casablanca.
-He studied guitar with Hugo Fumero and piano and composition with Marcelo Katz.
-He belongs to the MARDER art and music improvisation collective.
-He has given live performances with bands such as Helmut Róbot, El Tronador, The Wrichies and Operadora.

-Currently he performs music with mathematical tools such as differential equations and artificial intelligence.
+Researcher, programmer, teacher, musician.
+Doctor of the University of Buenos Aires in Physical Sciences.
+Currently doing a postdoctoral degree in the Laboratory of Applied Artificial Intelligence of the Faculty of Exact and Natural Sciences of the UBA on the detection of mental states in speech.
+Among other scientific activities, he ventured into photonics, psychoacoustics, neuroscience and high performance computing.
+On the artistic level, he has made performances using neuronal simulations and real-time electroencephalography controlling and generating video and sound.
+He has given classes, talks and taught workshops on the use of mathematical and computational tools for the generation and manipulation of image and sound.
+He currently performs audiovisual performances with live coding and artificial intelligence.